9bow/sphinx-cjk-pdf/README.md

 # Sphinx-CJK-PDF

 ## Description
-* This is a docker image for building pdf document based on [Sphinx](http://www.sphinx-doc.org/en/stable/) reST files in CJK(Chinese, Japanese, Korean) fonts.
-(Using [rst2pdf](https://github.com/rst2pdf/rst2pdf))
+* This is a docker image for building PDF based on [Sphinx](http://www.sphinx-doc.org/en/stable/) reST files in CJK(Chinese, Japanese, Korean) fonts.
+* Since [rst2pdf](https://github.com/rst2pdf/rst2pdf) does not supports Python3, I created this docker image to avoid using virtualenv every time.
-* In this repo., only Korean fonts and settings are provided.
-If you want to use other fonts, please read the section below.
+* In this image, only Korean fonts and settings are provided.
+(If you want to use other fonts, please read [the section](#Add-fonts) below.)
-* This docker image is running on the [Sphinx container](https://github.com/dockhippie/sphinx) based on a [Python container](https://registry.hub.docker.com/u/webhippie/python/).
+* This docker image is running on the [webhippie](https://hub.docker.com/u/webhippie)'s [Sphinx container](https://github.com/dockhippie/sphinx) based on a [Python container](https://registry.hub.docker.com/u/webhippie/python/).

 ## Prerequisite
-* Could get/run docker image/container
+* Could get/run docker image/container.
-* Should have sphinx documents to build
+* Should have sphinx documents to build.

 ## Quick Start